mfafinski/mfafinski.github.io/research.md

 Now my main project investigates the use of Roman assets (especially infrastructural ones) as governance resources in Late Antique and early Anglo-Saxon Britain; the social impact as well as the role that the Roman infrastructure played in the Early Medieval economy and politics of the island make it a important but also rarely problematized topic.

+I also work extensively in the area of Digital Humanities, exploring spatial presentation of written sources.

 You will find my academic CV [here](/CV.md)